Axway/docker-cft/compose/README.md

 ##### 5. Upgrade Transfer CFT

 You can use the upgrade option to change the image used for Transfer CFT without losing Transfer CFT's data, that is, keep the runtime.
-This could be useful if you want to work with a newly released SP2 instead of the current SP1 or add some security options to the Linux kernel. for example.
+This could be useful if you want to work with a newly released SP2 instead of the current SP1 or add some security options to the Linux kernel, for example.

 You must first load the new Transfer CFT image in your repository.
 You can either:
 - Use an official Transfer CFT image, as described in the section "How to use the official Transfer CFT Docker image"